What are the COVID guidelines?

 Should I bring food or water?

 Yes.
 You must bring your own lunch to the site.
 Water will be provided on site but you must bring a water bottle with you to fill up during the day.
-Check out our Resource Guide for Volunteers for information on hotels, travel, and dining options.

 Should I bring my own tools?